Open for Rare

 Approved treatments are available for only 5% of all rare diseases, but the quest for novel drugs has been relatively successful in the past years, more than half of the 59 new drugs approved by the FDA in 2018 being to treat rare diseases.
 Almost 80% of rare diseases have a genetic origin and previous work from our group and many others has shown that multiple genetic mutations that cause rare diseases act by impairing the interaction of the target gene product with its cognate cell's partners.

-To improve our understanding of the mechanisms of rare disease onset/progression and accelerate drug and biomarker discovery, we launched the ambitious initiative to build a cell map consisting of the entire network of protein-protein interactions involving rare disease-causing gene products as well as the effect of causative mutations on network architecture (here called Differential Interactomes; see below for details).
-This “Rare Disease Cell Map” will reveal the blueprint of the cell's machinery and mechanisms at the origin of rare genetic diseases.
-We are currently in discussion with international partners, from both the academic and private sectors, to develop a high-profile multidisciplinary research team that will seek for funding to support this ambitious project.
+To improve our understanding of the mechanisms of rare disease onset/progression and accelerate drug and biomarker discovery, we launched the ambitious initiative to build a cell map consisting of the entire network of protein-protein interactions involving leukodystrophy-causing gene products as well as the effect of causative mutations on network architecture (here called Differential Interactomes; see below for details).
+Leukodystrophies form a group of neurodegenerative diseases affecting the white matter of the brain.
+This “Leukodystrophy Cell Map” is revealing the blueprint of the cell's machinery and mechanisms at the origin of this rare genetic disease.

 L’Institut de recherches cliniques de Montréal n’est pas responsable du contenu de ce site Web.